 - Expect more from your security function As well as protective technologies, your security function needs to clearly articulate the current cyber risks facing all aspects of the business, recent cybersecurity incidents, how they were handled and lessons learned.
 It should also provide a short-term and long-term road map outlining how the company will continue to evolve its cybersecurity capabilities to address new and expanded threats, and meaningful metrics to judge the success of managing top-priority cyber risks.

-- Assess the advice you receive and your understanding of it There may be circumstances where a Board should consider adding individuals with technology experience either as members of the board or as advisers to the board.
+- Assess the advice you receive and your understanding of it There may be circumstances where a Board should consider adding individuals with technology experience, either as members of the Board or as advisers to the Board.

-Cyber risks are impossible to eliminate and resources are finite, but there are neverthless many measures you should be taking to protect your organisation.
+Cyber risks are impossible to eliminate and resources are finite, but there are nevertheless many measures you should be taking to protect your organisation.
 No Board or business, large or small, can afford to ignore cybersecurity.

 Please contact your Accru advisor if you would like some initial guidance.